Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 Success is measured by the agent's ability to complete long-horizon tasks and maintain its performance on previously learned tasks after acquiring new ones.
 Following the VLA0 paper, we compared our model across four specific task suites:

-- **Libero_object:** Tests generalizable object recognition by varying the types of objects manipulated (e.g., "pick up the [ketchup/milk/juice] and put it in the basket").
+- **Object:** Tests generalizable object recognition by varying the types of objects manipulated (e.g., "pick up the [ketchup/milk/juice] and put it in the basket").
-- **Libero_spatial:** Focuses on spatial relationships and layouts (e.g., "put the bowl on the plate" with varying initial object positions).
+- **Spatial:** Focuses on spatial relationships and layouts (e.g., "put the bowl on the plate" with varying initial object positions).
-- **Libero_goal:** Maintains the same object set but varies the end goal (e.g., "open the drawer" vs. "put the mug in the drawer").
+- **Goal:** Maintains the same object set but varies the end goal (e.g., "open the drawer" vs. "put the mug in the drawer").
-- **Libero_10:** Emphasizes long-horizon, procedural sequences (e.g., "open the microwave and put the bowl in it").
+- **Long:** Emphasizes long-horizon, procedural sequences (e.g., "open the microwave and put the bowl in it").
 This requires the agent to chain multiple behaviors together to complete complex, multi-step goals.

 ### Training Setup